gicamm/homeassistant-comelit/README.md

-# Comelit Hub/Vedo integration
+# Comelit SimpleHome/Vedo integration for Home Assistant

-With Comelit Hub/Vedo integration, you can connect your Home Assistant instance to Comelit Simple Home and Vedo systems.
+With Comelit SimpleHome/Vedo integration, you can connect your Home Assistant instance to Comelit Simple Home and Vedo systems.

 For more information, see the [Wiki](https://github.com/gicamm/homeassistant-comelit/wiki).